 Reputation risk is the risk to current or projected financial condition and resilience arising from negative public opinion.
 This risk may impair a bank's competitiveness by affecting its ability to establish new relationships or services or continue servicing existing relationships.
-Reputation risk is inherent in all bank activities.
-Threats to a bank's reputation also may result from negative publicity regarding such matters as violations of laws or regulations or high-profile litigation.
-Unsafe bank premises or equipment that pose a danger to employees, customers, or the public can lead to reputation risk and expose the bank to criminal or civil liability from resulting injuries.
+Reputation risk is inherent in all bank activities and management should deal prudently with stakeholders, such as customers, counterparties, correspondents, investors, regulators, employees, and the community.